 insulin doesn't work.
 The insulin is no longer effective.
 But

-all the other effects of insulin continue: Forcing the body to
+all the other effects of insulin continue: It forces the body

 what do people eat on a low-insulin